Fasting might not be the first thing you think of with a name like Vegans with Appetites.

-There is no need to ever starve yourself or restrict yourself behind what you feel comfortable.
+There is no need to ever starve yourself or restrict yourself beyond what you feel comfortable with.

 That is what makes intermittent fasting such a sustainable form of fasting.
 You can also choose to follow a vegan intermittent fasting diet every day or just certain days of the week.

 Based on our experience, it gets easier to go without food for longer periods of time, and the more you do it, the less hungry you are.